luraess/ROCm-MPI/README.md

 **1000 diffusion steps on 4 MI250x GPUs (LUMI-G eap)**

 ## Getting started

+On al machines, download and install Julia v1.8 on scratch, make sure to set `export JULIA_DEPOT_PATH` to point to a location on scratch.

 ### CSCS Ault
 1. First `salloc -n 4 -p amdvega -w ault20 --gres=gpu:4 -A cXX --time=04:00:00`.
 Then, upon cloning the ROCm-MPI repo: